thesheepcat/K-indexer/API_TECHNICAL_SPECIFICATIONS.md

 }
 ```

-**Note:** This endpoint returns posts and replies where the specified user's public key appears in the `mentionedPubkeys` array.
+**Note:** This endpoint returns posts, quotes, and replies where the specified user's public key appears in the `mentionedPubkeys` array.
 The response follows the same format as other post endpoints with full interaction counts and reply threading support.

 ### 4. Get Users
 Fetch user introduction posts with pagination support and blocked users awareness: